 An example of vintage Las Vegas for more than 30 years, Piero’s continues to be a regular spot for authentic Italian dishes, romantic dinners, and power lunch meetings near the Convention Center.
 A long list of celebrities, including at least two US presidents, have stopped by over the years.
 La Zuppa di Pesce is the the house specialty: a soup loaded with lobster, clams, mussels, shrimp, scallops, and calamari.

-Open for less than a year, Bottiglia is becoming a big hit with the Henderson crowd, thanks to a nicely diverse menu representing all regions of Italy; a relaxing outdoor patio; and a bright, open dining room with big windows designed to circulate a perfect breeze.
-All of this is really shown to its best advantage during the recently introduced Sunday brunch, where the gnocchi arrabbiata and short rib cavatelli are both nearly as addictive as the house-made sangria.
+Bottiglia is a big hit with the Henderson crowd, thanks to a diverse menu representing all regions of Italy, a relaxing outdoor patio, and a bright, open dining room with big windows designed to circulate a welcome breeze.
+The best time to visit is during Sunday brunch, where the gnocchi arrabbiata and short rib cavatelli are both nearly as addictive as the house-made sangria.

 Panevino is probably the healthiest option for Italian dining in Las Vegas, as special care is put into the ingredients, cooking methods, and nutritional content of each dish.
 Some of these aren't even prepared with oil -- which is practically unheard of in an Italian joint.
 But the taste never suffers, and if meatballs and sausage aren't your thing, there's also a stellar vegan menu; you won't believe the spinach, walnut, and "ricotta" ravioli is actually cheeseless.
 Enjoy it all next to floor-to-ceiling windows that overlook the Strip, as well as the airport across the street.

-The name of this spot is Italian for "fish market," and while there is definitely an emphasis on seafood, this restaurant features an array of dishes, displayed on stations scattered throughout the dining room.
-These provide a wide range of options, from imported cheese, salads, and flatbreads to fresh-made pastas, steaks, and of course, desserts.
-Don't get the wrong idea -- this isn't a Las Vegas buffet.
-Everything will be brought to your table, in the wide-open dining room that spills out onto St. Mark's Square.
-Plus, you can order a selection of steaks, fish, and vegetables, all cooked in a Spanish-style Josper Oven, a kind of covered oven and grill all rolled up into one, giving dishes like the delicious lamb chops a unique smoky taste.
+The name is Italian for "fish market" and while there's definitely an emphasis on seafood, the dishes are based on a wide array of components.
+Stations throughout the restaurant specialize in all things Italian, from imported cheeses, salads, and flatbreads to fresh-made pastas, steaks, and of course, desserts.
+Don't get the wrong idea; this isn't a Vegas buffet.
+Everything is brought to your table in a wide-open dining room that spills out onto St. Mark's Square.
+Plus, you can order steaks, fish, and vegetables cooked in a Spanish-style Josper Oven.
+Think of it as a grill and covered oven combined in one, giving dishes like the delicious lamb chops a unique smoky taste.

-Originally just 12 seats when it opened back in 1991, this longtime locals' favorite has since expanded the dining room as well as the menu, with more than 70 dishes in play.
-Favorites include wild boar over pappardelle pasta and a lineup of 11 pizzas (four of which are "white," or without tomato sauce).
-The cocktail program gets plenty of attention, offering both carefully constructed versions of the classics and some impressive original creations.
+Originally just 12 seats when it opened back in 1991, this longtime locals' favorite has expanded in dramatic fashion to a two-story location a couple blocks away from the original site.
+The menu has grown over the years as well, with more than 70 dishes in play.
+Favorites include wild boar over pappardelle pasta and a lineup of 11 pizzas (four of which are "white" without tomato sauce).
+The cocktail program gets plenty of attention, offering both carefully constructed classics and some impressive original creations.

 Sign up here for our daily Vegas email and be the first to get all the food/drink/fun in town.